About the Data

 Where we look

 Data comes from different sources, via different routes.
 For some sources, like Crossref Metadata and DataCite Metadata, we receive Events directly from the source.
-For others, we operate an Agent (or bot) to go and look for Events.
+For others, we operate an Agent to go and look for Events.

 Because Event Data captures links between 'traditional literature' and 'non-traditional literature', the 'subject' of most Events is a webpage and the 'object' is a Registered Content Item, linked via its DOI.

 "Webpages" represent a wide variety of things, including members' sites.
 In order to avoid accidentally collecting 'traditional' reference information, all Crossref Event Data Agents avoid websites that belong to our members.
-We maintain a list of domains that the Event Data Bot will not visit because we know they belong to Publishers.
+We maintain a list of domains that the Event Data Agents will not visit because we know they belong to Publishers.
 This exclusion is done on a best-effort basis.

 We also exclude other webpages that we believe are part of databases, library systems etc. As we monitor a potentially limitless set of websites, this with is done with heuristics on a best-effort basis.